This is How I Hear God Speak Through Motherhood

 It is not audible.
 Instead, it is a feeling…a message through a moment that speaks to my heart.

-In those kinds of moments, I look at my family and I think, “I could not love you any deeper.
+In those kinds of moments, I look at my family and think, I could not love you any deeper.

 My to-do list begins to choke, my heart races and I feel like there is never enough time in the day.
 There are moments when I’m only looking ahead, preparing, preparing, preparing…but never enjoying the present.

-Then, I feel God speak to my heart, my sweet, sweet child – that love you feel for your kids, it’s your daily reminder…I feel the exact same way about you.”
+Then, I feel God speak to my heart, “My sweet, sweet child – that love you feel for your kids, it’s your daily reminder…I feel the exact same way about you.”